 Just like obtaining a German visa, acquiring a German residence permit is strongly tied to your nationality and your reasons for coming to Germany.
-First of all, nationals of EU or EEA member states do not need a German residence permit at all.
+First of all, nationals of EU or EEA member states do not need a residence permit at all.
 As long as they move to Germany for work or study or have some way to financially support themselves, they enjoy full mobility within the EU.
-Upon arrival in Germany, they still need to register with the local authorities, though.
+Upon arrival, they still need to register with the local authorities, though.

-For an expat from outside the EU, a German residence permit is usually issued for the purpose of employment or education in Germany.
-It is also possible to get a residence permit for joining a spouse or parent living in Germany.
-However, in the last case, your German residence permit does not necessarily include a work permit for Germany.
+For an expat from outside the EU, a residence permit is usually issued for the purpose of employment or education in Germany.
+It is also possible to get one for joining a spouse or parent living in Germany.
+However, in the last case, this does not necessarily include permission to work in Germany.

-The duration of your German residence permit usually reflects your personal situation, i.e. your living and working conditions.
-You can normally renew your permit if your situation doesn’t change.
-For example, if you keep working for the same company year after year, your German residence permit should be renewed as a matter of course.
+The duration of your residence permit usually reflects your personal situation, i.e. your living and working conditions.
+Getting an extension is usually not a problem if your situation doesn’t change.
+For example, if you keep working for the same company year after year, your residence permit should be renewed as a matter of course.
 (Please also read our guide on German work permits for more information on how to enter Germany for employment.)

-The following article only focuses on the available types of German residence permit.
+The following article solely focuses on the available types of residence permits.
 Furthermore, it explains how to register with the local authorities after you’ve moved to Germany.

-For a typical expat moving to Germany, the following kinds of German residence permit might be of interest: the temporary residence permit, the Blue Card, the EC long-term residence permit, and the permanent settlement permit.
+For a typical expat moving to Germany, the following kinds of residence permits might be of interest: the temporary residence permit, the Blue Card, the EC long-term residence permit, and the permanent settlement permit.

-A temporary German residence permit (Aufenthaltserlaubnis) is the most common type.
+A temporary residence permit (Aufenthaltserlaubnis) is the most common type.
 It’s generally valid for one year.
-But how often it has to be renewed strongly depends on your employment status, your occupation, and your nationality.
-For example, a US expatriate who has an unlimited job contract with a company based in Germany may receive a permit to be renewed after three years.
-However, if the same person only has a limited employment contract for the next two years, their German residence permit will run out after around two years as well.
+How often it has to be renewed strongly depends on your employment status, your occupation, and your nationality.
+For example, a US expatriate who has an unlimited job contract with a company based in Germany may receive a permit that needs to be renewed after three years.
+However, if the same person only has a limited employment contract for the next two years, their residence permit will run out after around two years as well.

-As long as your personal situation doesn’t change, the renewal of your German residence permit is mostly a formality.
-But if you change employers, lose your job, separate from your spouse, etc., all this can impact your residence status.
+As long as your personal situation doesn’t change, the renewal of your residence permit is mostly a formality.
+However, if you change employers, lose your job, separate from your spouse, etc., all this can impact your residence status.
 In such cases, it’s best to contact the local Ausländerbehörde (Aliens Registration Office) immediately.
-Also consult an immigration lawyer for further advice.
+You can also consult an immigration lawyer for further advice.

-The EU Blue Card is a temporary German residence permit plus work permit for highly-qualified employees.
+The EU Blue Card is a temporary residence permit plus work permit for highly-qualified employees.
 It’s easier to apply for than a regular employment visa.
-At the moment, you need a university degree and a confirmed job offer with an annual salary of 44,800 Euros or more.
-Expats working in engineering, IT, medical care, or the natural sciences may also qualify for a Blue Card if they earn at least 34,944 Euros per year.
-A German residence permit based on a Blue Card is normally valid for up to four years.
-The spouses of Blue Card holders get both a residence permit and a work permit for Germany, too.
+At the moment, you need a university degree and a confirmed job offer with an annual salary of EUR 47,600 or more.
+Expats working in engineering, IT, medical care, or the natural sciences may also qualify for a Blue Card if they earn at least EUR 37,128 per year.
+An EU Blue Card is normally valid for up to four years.
+The spouses of Blue Card holders are allowed to live and work in Germany, too.
 Moreover, it’s easier for expatriates with Blue Cards to obtain a permanent settlement permit.

-Most foreign residents can apply for a permanent German residence permit – a “settlement permit” (Niederlassungserlaubnis) – after five years.
+Most foreign residents can apply for a permanent residence permit – a “settlement permit” (Niederlassungserlaubnis) – after five years.
 Some people may get it sooner: For example, if you are a non-EU national married to a German citizen, you could file your application for a settlement permit after three years.
-If you have graduated from a German university and hold a temporary German residence permit for paid employment, you can even try to get a settlement permit after two years.
+If you have graduated from a German university and hold a temporary residence permit for paid employment, you can even submit your application after two years.